Saran-Jagadeesan-Uma/internSearch/README.md

 ## Project Overview

 The **InternSearch** project is a web application designed to facilitate the connection between students and internship opportunities.
 It provides features for users to create profiles, apply for jobs, and manage their application history.
-Additionally, the application includes an admin dashboard for managing job postings and user data.
+Additionally, the application includes an admin dashboard for managing job postings.

 ## Technical Specifications